idena-network/idena-docs/docs/wp/technology.md

 ### Selling and buying invitations

 The Idena protocol introduces incentives to prevent participants from buying and selling invitations.
-The person who sells an invitation can kill the invited participant and get the staked/locked coins during the next several epochs before their status is "Verified".
+The person who sells an invitation can kill the invited participant before they pass the first validation and their status is "Newbie".
 The seller can double-spend the invitation by selling it multiple times.
 Invitations should be granted for free to trusted people only (relatives, friends, and so on).

 ### Distribution of invitations